 How Can I Find Out If My Doctor Charges “Excess Charges”?

 It’s simple – just ask the person in his or her office that handles billing/insurance.
 If they see Medicare patients, they will know if they accept the Medicare-approved amount.
 That way, there will be no surprises.
 This can also help you decide between Medigap plans, if you are comparing a plan that covers “excess charges” vs. one that does NOT cover them.

 Generally, specialists and physicians in large urban areas are more likely to NOT participate in Medicare, or accept “assignment”.

 What’s the Future of Medicare Part B Excess Charges?

 Medicare Part B Excess Charges may become more common in coming years.
 As physicians fee cuts become a more real possibility, it is possible that more doctors will become non-participating providers with Medicare.
-Some say that this is already happening as of late 2015, and maybe it is; however, each situation is individual and you should consult all of your doctors to find out where they stand on the issue and how they handle Medicare patients.
+Some say that this is already happening as of early 2017, and maybe it is; however, each situation is individual and you should consult all of your doctors to find out where they stand on the issue and how they handle Medicare patients.